foundersandcoders/mc-request-module-workshop/README.md

 It should take two arguments: the url to make the request to, and a callback function.

-The callback function will have two arguments:
+The callback function should take two arguments:

   1. error (String: if an error occurred)
   2. response (Object: includes the body & statusCode of the request)